Faculty and Staff Testing

 Please see the details on the Abbott Rapid Antigen Testing website for information about rapid antigen testing and for instructions on how to:

-- Connect to Northwestern via the NAVICA app to ensure your results are shared with Northwestern for case management purposes
+- Connect to Northwestern via NAVICA to ensure your results are shared with Northwestern for case management and compliance tracking purposes

-Once you’ve activated your NAVICA app and connected to NU on the app, you are ready to test.
+Once you’ve activated your NAVICA account and connected to NU, you are ready to test.
 All Abbott rapid antigen testing occurs at the Jacobs Center in Evanston, using the south entrance (Deering Meadow), or 345 E. Superior Street in Chicago.
 No appointment is needed for rapid antigen testing.